fortran-lang/webpage/source/learn/building_programs/build_tools.md

 so we do not have to worry about the actual steps in the build process.

 ::::{tip}
-CMake's offical reference can be found at the
+CMake's official reference can be found at the
 <a href="https://cmake.org/cmake/help/latest/", target="\_blank" rel="noopener">CMake webpage</a>.
 It is organised in manpages, which are also available with your local CMake installation as well using `man cmake`.
 While it covers all functionality of